 You can be as general as comparing ‘easy’ runs, or as specific as Friday runs at your favorite lake based on the tags and filters you use.

 Identify trends across your training data and see how you improved over the last 90 days.

 Can I delete a training plan?

 Yes, training plans can be deleted within the mobile app or PowerCenter.

-In mobile go to ‘Settings’ -> ‘Training Plans’ -> and swipe the plan you wish to delete -> tap ‘Delete’.
+In mobile go to the ‘Settings’ icon in the upper right of your 'Profile' -> ‘Training Plans’ -> and swipe the plan you wish to delete -> tap ‘Delete’.

-In PowerCenter you can delete a plan by going to the calendar, and on the right side of the screen clicking the plan icon.
+In PowerCenter, you can delete a plan by going to the calendar, and on the right side of the screen click the plan icon.
 Select the plan you wish to delete.
 Click delete and confirm.

 What if my run didn’t pair with the workout?